The Arrival of the "Calculator-on-a-Chip"

 The cover of a Busicom Junior calculator has been removed to reveal the circuit board showing the single Mostek LSI chip mounted on a plug-in chip carrier.

 Cutting edge technology of 1971, the Mostek MK6010 "calculator on a chip" in a Busicom Junior calculator.
-The integrated circuit illustrated is date coded 7125 (i.e. 1971, week 25) and is also marked with the NCM (Nippon Calculating Machines—the original name of Busicom Corp.).
+The integrated circuit illustrated is date coded 7125 (i.e. 1971, week 25) and is also marked with the 'NCM' logo ( Nippon Calculating Machines—the original name of Busicom Corp.).

 The IC is mounted on a small piece of circuit board which plugs sideways into the black socket.